 - PUBL 613 – Managing Public Organizations

-- Economics Courses.
-Many of the Economics Department courses offered only at the 400 level or above may be counted toward the degree.
-Students may count Economics courses at the 600 and 400 level toward the MA degree.
+Students may count Economics courses at the 600, 700 and 400 level toward the MA degree.
 Graduate students should register for the 600 level course if a course is cross-listed at both the 600 and 400 levels.
-However, students who take undergraduate courses for graduate credit will be expected to write an additional paper related to the subject of the course using techniques learned in the Economic theory and econometric core courses.
+However, students who take undergraduate courses for graduate credit will be expected to write an additional paper related to the subject of the course using techniques learned in the economic theory and econometric core courses.
+400 level classes taken as an undergraduate cannot count towards the MA degree.

 Students will write and present a major paper in Econ 699, the capstone seminar.
 In this paper, students are required to analyze a policy issue from an economic perspective, and to use empirical analysis to shed light on important underlying economic relationships and, when possible, to suggest future directions for policy.
 In this paper students pull together the skills and insights they have gained in the M.A. program.
 In addition to the instructor in Econ 699, each student will have a faculty advisor for this paper.
 (If the Econ 699 instructor and the faculty advisor are the same, the student will need to have a second reader).